csc-training/sscc-cp2k/hybrid/README.md

 Due to self-interaction error and resulting electron overdelocalization, reaction barriers are underestimated by semilocal exchange–correlation functionals such as PBE.
-Hybrid functional that include a fraction of exact Hartree–Fock (HF) exchange can mitigate this.
+Hybrid functionals that include a fraction of exact Hartree–Fock (HF) exchange can mitigate this.
 We will now re-converge the energies of the NEB images optimized at the PBE level using the hybrid PBE0 functional.